-If you just go to Dell or Lenovo and plunk down $1000, even in 2015, you are likely to get a PC that is not suitable for high speed camera/SDR work.
-Typically this will entail building a PC yourself from parts for $1K, or getting an appropriate off the shelf Dell Precision for $2.5K.
-Your goal is to get a desktop CPU with a moderate amount of CPU cache memory and a motherboard with sufficient PCIe slots for the data acquisition cards you may use.
+Obtaining a PC that is suitable for high speed camera/SDR work typically entails building a PC from parts for $1K, or getting an appropriate off the shelf Dell Precision for $2.5K.
+A desktop CPU is needed with a moderate amount of CPU cache memory and a motherboard with sufficient PCIe slots for the data acquisition cards used.

 Some equipment such as software defined radio (SDR) requires dual 10-Gig Ethernet via a PCIe card, and some cameras require a CameraLink PCIe card.
 Other devices with onboard FPGAs sometimes require USB 3.0 or Thunderbolt connections.
-You do NOT want to use USB 3.0 hubs between your PC and the device!
+Don’t use USB 3.0 hubs between PC and the device!

 For high frame rate camera acquisition, here are a few CPU series that are known to work well via lab experiment.
-The “extreme” edition or Xeon CPUs are not necessary (unless your manufacturer specifies), but they wouldn’t hurt if you have the budget.
+The “extreme” edition or Xeon CPUs are not necessary (unless the manufacturer specifies).
 Note all these CPUs have at least 8MB of L3 cache (on the CPU die) and are vPro capable.
 Please only use desktop quad core i7 CPUs with model number NOT ending in “U”.

 Please consider avoiding: